pirocks/rust-jvm/README.md

 # keep in mind the SecureRandomDemo can be quiet slow, both because this VM is slow, and because it may block if your system lacks entropy
 ```

-Alternatively you can use the provided Dockerfile.
+Alternatively, you can use the provided Dockerfile.

 ### What can it do?
- - Initialize a VM(with properties and streams correctly initialized)
+ - Initialize a VM(with properties and the `System.in`/`System.out` streams correctly initialized)
  - Hello World
  - Verify Bytecode
  - Basic IO as well as some NIO